 At times, it looked like José “Coco” Laboy would never get a shot in the majors.
 When he finally did, ten years after his professional career began, his rookie year made many wonder why it took so long.
 On his way up, no one would have ever accused Coco Laboy of having it easy.
 He suffered a number of odd twists and turns before enjoying a five-year big-league run filled with surprise, promise and disappointment.

 While playing amateur baseball in Puerto Rico, Laboy was scouted by Alex Pompez, Pedro Zorrilla and Frank Genovese.
 They signed Laboy to an amateur free agent contract with the San Francisco Giants prior to the 1959 season.
-Pedrín Zorrilla, owner of the Santurce Cangrejeros in the Puerto Rican Winter League, sent many prospects to the Giants because of his friendship with Horace Stoneham.
+Pedrín Zorrilla, owner of the Santurce Cangrejeros in the Puerto Rican Winter League, sent many prospects to the Giants because of his friendship with owner Horace Stoneham.

 Laboy saw his first pro action with his hometown team, the Ponce Leones (Lions), in the winter of 1958-59.
 He then started his U.S. minor league career with the Fresno Giants of the California League (Class C) before being dispatched to the Artesia Giants of the Sophomore League (Class D).
 Coco then returned to the Lions.
 He showed promise despite Ponce’s poor record, hitting eight homers.